ruthsarian/stc_diywatch/README.md

-# STC DIY Watch Kit firmware
+# STC DIY Watch Kit Firmware

 **NOTE: This project is in development and not yet functional.**